-(ii) cleaning high-touch surfaces at the Work Premises likely to have been frequented by the suspected case; and

-Examples: lift buttons, door handles, washroom facilities, kitchen facilities, water coolers.
-For further information, see the guidance at www.dhhs.vic.gov.au/cleaning-and-disinfecting-reduce-covid-19-transmission-tips-non-healthcare-settings,as amended or replaced from time to time by the Victorian Government.

-(d) ensure appropriate records are maintained in accordance with clause 6(6) in order to support contact tracing if the suspected case becomes a confirmed case, particularly from the period commencing 48 hours prior to the onset of symptoms in the suspected case; and
+- (ii) cleaning high-touch surfaces at the Work Premises likely to have been frequented by the suspected case; and Examples: lift buttons, door handles, washroom facilities, kitchen facilities, water coolers.
+For further information, see the guidance \www.dhhs.vic.gov.au/coronavirus-cleaning-guidelinesfor-workplaces-doc as amended or replaced from time to time by the Victorian Government. - (d) ensure appropriate records are maintained in accordance with clause 6(6) in order to support contact tracing if the suspected case becomes a confirmed case, particularly from the period commencing 48 hours prior to the onset of symptoms in the suspected case; and